When I first started managing my own money, I did everything manually.

 Real estate can be tracked with Zillow's Zestimate

-The other key thing is I don't want my perspective on our net worth affected by this unknown.
-I just assume it has held the value we assigned at purchase, it now offsets the mortgage, and I'm happy with that.
-They have a feature where you can tie in a Zillow estimate (Zestimate), but we don't do that.
+I don’t want my perspective on our net worth affected by our home’s “value.”
+I just assume it has held the value we assigned at purchase.
+They have a feature where you can tie in a Zillow estimate (Zestimate), but I don’t use it.

-If you invest in real estate, for rental or otherwise, I can see the Zestimate being a little more valuable because you'll be interested in marking it's value to the market (even if it's a somewhat fictitious one).
+If you invest in real estate, for rental or otherwise, I can see the Zestimate is a little more valuable because you’ll be interested in marking it’s value to the market (even if it’s an estimate).

-Research & Insights: The name for their blog.
+• The Currency™: The name of their blog.

 So more on the Investment Checkup tab, this will take your investment profile and recommend a target allocation.
 Here's mine: